How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

 Excerpt from 2001 Space Odyssey Screenplay featuring the Cube

-2001 Space Odyssey 4-Act Recursive Structure
+2001 Space Odyssey Recursive Structure

 Act I: Apes and Earth Monolith